ethanshea-ms/live-video-analytics/utilities/video-analysis/resnet-onnx/readme.md

 # ResNet ONNX model

-The following instructions will enable you to build a Docker container with a [ResNet](https://github.com/onnx/models/blob/master/vision/classification/resnet/README.md) [ONNX](http://onnx.ai/) model.
+The following instructions will enable you to build a Docker container with a [ResNet](https://github.com/onnx/models/blob/master/vision/classification/resnet/README.md) [ONNX](http://onnx.ai/) model using ResNet50 v2.

 ## Prerequisites